mlhaus/food-store/README.md

 ## Part 2

-Create a new database called "farm".
-Create two new tables with the following fields
+Create a new database called "food-store".
+Create two new tables with the following fields.
+Populate the employees table with 3 records.
+Populate the products table with at least 8 records.

 | employees |
 |-|